VictorHidalgoVT/DOC-NUBOMEDIA-VCA/source/tracker.rst

    <maven.compiler.source>1.7</maven.compiler.source>

-Browser dependencies (i.e. *bootstrap*, *ekko-lightbox*, and *adapter.js*) are handled with :term:`Bower`.
+Browser dependencies (i.e. *bootstrap*, *ekko-lightbox*, and *adapter.js*) are handled with `Bower <http://bower.io/>`_.
 This dependencies are defined in the file bower.json.
 The command ``bower install`` is automatically called from Maven.
 Thus, Bower should be present in your system.
 It can be installed in an Ubuntu machine as
 follows: